apptainer/singularity-userdocs/running_services.rst

 .. code-block:: none

-    $ singularity instance stop --all
+    $ apptainer instance stop --all

 .. note::
     If the service you want to run in your instance requires a bind mount,